Greek mythology tells the story of Pandora’s Box:

 All the gods and goddesses crowded around to make Pandora as beautiful as she could possibly be.
 Athena the weaver made Pandora a lovely dress.

-The Graces made her gold necklaces.
+The Graces made Pandora gold necklaces.
 The goddesses of the hours put spring flowers in her hair.
 But the god Hermes put words in Pandora’s flawless mouth, and he made those words sneaky and lying, so Pandora would do what Zeus wanted her to do.

 Epithemeus and Pandora’s box